PeterGabaldon/Fortigate.VPN-SSL.Honeypot/README.md

 ## 3 🐳 Main Usage

+There are two options available: pulling the images from Docker Hub or building from the repository.

 ### From Docker Hub

 ⚠️⚠️⚠️
 ```
 The docker images pushed on the repository contains a preloaded TLS configuration.
 The nginx image contains a RSA key pair and DH param configured.
-This is neccessary for the image be ready to run.
+This is neccessary for the image to be ready to run.

 This has two cons:
 1. The Honeypot can be fingerprinted.
 2. The private key is known to everyone, so consider the communication to yout Honeypot compromised.
 ```

+Because of that I recommend that you modify the TLS configuration in the nginx container or building from the repository.

 Use `docker-compose-hub.yml` to get the images from Docker Hub.